Martbert68/Microdrone/README.md

 # Microdrone

+(Check out the Quadmode branch...takes it from Zero to Hero)

 This is the code for the microdrone.
 It is a very simple 8 oscillator audio drone.

 I describe its conception here.
 I doni't see this as a "thing" more of a demonstration and